cynthiateeters/hap-blog-starter/content/blog/hybit-fonts-lab.md

 ## Try it out!

-{% hapPose "waving", "HAP waving with his new typography knowledge", 180 %}
+{% hapPose "celebrating", "HAP celebrating one file replacing twelve", 300 %}

 I learned SO much building this lab!
 Typography went from "download a font and use it" to understanding systematic design, performance optimization, and accessibility.
 Variable fonts alone changed everything for me.